rogupt305/RC-high-wing-trainer/README.md

 INSERTIMAGE

 ## Electronics
+Before getting into anything, I'd highly reccomend that you watch <a href="https://www.youtube.com/watch?v=3wKZbQoLtBY"> this video <a/>: it provides an overview of circutry in an RC plane, as well as all of the electronics likely involved.

 ### Servos
 The first main step to preparing the electronics is centering the servo motors.
 This term refers to ensuring that the servos are turned to exactly 90 degrees, and are in the center position of their 180 degree range.
 When turning on the completed craft, the servos will automatically assume their 90 degree position - so it's important that they are pre-aligned before being attached.
 Luckily, the servos are shipped with an almost exact alignment at 90 degrees - but it's always important to verify the position of each motor.